England, Great Britain, the UK, What Does It All Mean!?

 Floral emblem: the Thistle and Scottish Bluebell (Info & pic)

 Currency: Scottish pound-Scottish notes (Info & pic)

 For years the Scottish people decided they wanted their own democracy and independence by leaving the United Kingdom and in 2014, they voted to leave the UK in the referendum on September 18th.
 The voting statistics were 44.7% for independence and 55.3% voted against It which would have made many changes to the rest of the UK if they won.
-Would it have been a positive thing for the Scots and more importantly, for the Brits.?
-Now we'll never know.
-Personally, being a Brit, I'm very happy with the result.
+2017.
+Scotland are campaigning to leave the UK and become independent again.

 Flag of the Republic of Ireland.
 Irish tricolour